onehundredfeet/heapsx/README.md

 **Wherever possible we use libraries that are currently maintained and up to date with the latest Haxe**

-* castle - game data database
+* castle - Game data & tunables database
 * domkit - High level UI toolkit
+* differx - Simple 2D collision detection
 * format - IO Formats
 * haxe-concurrent - Threads and synchronization
 * hcqe - Entity Component System